The God of the Impossible

 Then Jesus told him there was one more thing he needed to do: “Sell all you have and give the money to the poor," Jesus said.

-The Bible tells us that the young turned and walked away.
-He was very sad.
-You see, he was very wealthy, and he was not willing to give up his wealth -- not even to go to heaven.
+The young man was very disappointed.
+He turned and walked away because he was very wealthy, and he wasn’t willing to give up his wealth and belongings -- not even to go to heaven.

 Then Jesus turned to his disciples and said, "It is easier for a camel to pass through the eye of a needle than it is for a rich man to enter into the kingdom of heaven."

-Now, putting tread through the eye of the needle can be pretty difficult.
+Now, putting thread through the eye of the needle can be pretty difficult.
 How would you like to try to put a camel through the eye of a needle?
-That wouldn't be difficult, it would be impossible!
-Does that mean that Jesus was saying it is impossible for a rich man to enter into heaven?
-No, I don't think so.
-Listen to what Jesus said next.
+(Pause and hold up the needle again.)
+That seems impossible, doesn’t it?

-"With man, this is impossible, but not with God.
+Does that mean Jesus was saying it is impossible for a rich man to enter into heaven?
+I don't think so, because next, Jesus said, "With man this is impossible, but not with God.
 With God, all things are possible."
 That is the God we serve.
 The God of the impossible!

-Heavenly Father, we are thankful that you are the God of the impossible.
+Heavenly Father, we are thankful that You are the God of the impossible.
 Without You, it would be impossible for any of us to get to heaven.
-In Jesus' name we pray.
-Amen.
+In Jesus' name, amen.